-Author has written 56 stories for Sci-Fi, Life, General, Family, Religion, Love, Friendship, General, and Nature.
+Author has written 68 stories for Sci-Fi, Life, General, Family, Religion, Love, Friendship, General, Nature, and School.

 Hey, my name is Rosie McDonald, or at least it is as far as you know.

 So, I write poetry.
 Yes, poetry, lots of poetry and I love it.
 I love poetry, reading it and writing it.
 Again, I LOVE poetry, just so you get it.
 I often like it better than stories only because of what can be portrayed in poetry.
 So please read it and tell me what you think.
 Maybe even give me an idea of what to write, I don't know.

 Now for fiction...So, I try, I do, but I never like what I write.
 I will try and post some, but I have very few ideas for it.
 You will see some though, I promise.

 I am fulfilling that promise!
 I am now writing a story I have been planning for some time.
 It is called Entwined, please read it!

 60 STORIES!
 Maybe more, depending on when this is read...but 60 STORIES!
 Well...poems actually mostly but...yeah...I am happy...

 When you carry a Bible, the devil gets a headache.

 When he see's you reading it, he faints.